E-commerce

 Why this unified view is useful

 Because an improvement in conversion does not always have the same effect on loyalty.
 Promotional traffic may convert, but retain poorly.
 Better support may cost more in the short term, but increase repeat purchases.
-More frequent repeat purchases may seem positive, but can degrade margin if incentives are too aggressive.
+More frequent repeat purchases may seem positive, but harm margins if incentives are too aggressive.

 What e-commerce makes possible

-The digital channel makes it possible precisely to bring these perspectives together.
-You can track the cohort, the source, the entry product, frequency, support tickets, returns, and browsing behavior.
-This is essential for driving profitable retention, not just apparent retention.
+The digital channel makes it possible to bring these readings closer together.
+You can track cohort, source, entry product, frequency, support tickets, returns, and browsing behavior.
+This is essential for managing profitable loyalty, not just apparent loyalty.

-If you are already working on conversion, our article on the importance of CRO helps explain why these topics should be considered together.
+If you are already working on conversion, our article on the importance of CRO helps explain why these topics should be read together.

-Automation helps foster loyalty on a larger scale
+Automation makes it possible to build loyalty on a larger scale

 Another advantage of e-commerce is automation.
 When a brand starts to grow, it becomes difficult to manually track every customer, every order, and every repurchase opportunity.
 Digital makes it possible to automate part of this relationship without making it impersonal, as long as it remains useful.